 Yup.
 Also the word “Cyclopean” gets thrown around to describe damn near everything, probably because Lovecraft thought it sounded cool3.

-Now we get to the part where Dyer learns the dreaded, maddening, eldritch (and so on) history of this lost civilization, largely thanks to the elaborate stone carvings which the aliens Lake dug up—now referred to as the “Elder Things”—helpfully left behind for posterity.
+Now we get to the part where Dyer learns the dreaded, maddening, eldritch (and so on) history of this lost civilization, largely thanks to the elaborate stone carvings which the aliens—now referred to as the “Elder Things”—helpfully left behind for posterity.
 You know how modern-day archaeologists spend their whole careers puzzling over things like pot shards, trying to squeeze cryptic hints of meaning from works for which the context is all but lost?
-Yeah, our intrepid hero just sort of… figures it all out in a matter of hours.
+Yes, our intrepid hero just sort of… figures it all out in a matter of hours.
 He’s a geologist, for goodness’ sake, he’s not even stated to have any specialist knowledge of archaeology or art!
 Even better, as he reads the Elder Things’ history he recognizes events from the Necronomicon and the Pnakotic Manuscripts and various “primordial and highly baffling myth-cycles.”
 This guy is apparently a regular at the Spooky Old Texts department of Miskatonic Library, so it’s a wonder how he ever found time to study rocks.

 William Dyer, folks.
 A true renaissance man!